Diminished second

 In modern Western tonal music theory, a diminished second is the interval produced by narrowing a minor second by one chromatic semitone.
-It is enharmonically equivalent to a perfect unison.
-Thus, it is the interval between notes on two adjacent staff positions, or having adjacent note letters, altered in such a way that they have no pitch difference in twelve-tone equal temperament.
+In twelve-tone equal temperament, it is enharmonically equivalent to a perfect unison; therefore, it is the interval between notes on two adjacent staff positions, or having adjacent note letters, altered in such a way that they have no pitch difference in twelve-tone equal temperament.
 An example is the interval from a B to the C♭ immediately above; another is the interval from a B♯ to the C immediately above.

 In particular, it may be regarded as the "difference" between a diatonic and chromatic semitone.
 For instance, the interval from B to C is a diatonic semitone, the interval from B to B♯ is a chromatic semitone, and their difference, the interval from B♯ to C is a diminished second.

 Being diminished, it is considered a dissonant interval.

 Size in different tuning systems

-In tuning systems other than twelve-tone equal temperament, the diminished second can be viewed as a comma, the minute interval between two enharmonically equivalent notes tuned in a slightly different way.
+In tuning systems other than 12-tone equal temperament and its multiples, the diminished second is a distinct interval.
+It can be viewed as a comma, the minute interval between two enharmonically equivalent notes tuned in a slightly different way.
 This makes it a highly variable quantity between tuning systems.
 Hence for example C♯ is narrower (or sometimes wider) than D♭ by a diminished second interval, however large or small that may happen to be (see image below).